g4mm4vcl/tradahacking/README.md

-# Website for Trà Đá Hacking - Based on GDG DevFest 2014 site template
+# Website for Trà Đá Hacking

 ### About
 Đây là website của Trà Đá Hacking dựa trên GDG DevFest 2014 site template.